staceygillespie/DreamBig/content/dreambox.md

 weight = 2

 +++
-## Why I Love My [DREAM BOX](https://www.createroom.com/?ref=5e41eeaf2e1c4 "US Link")
+## Why I Love My [DreamBox](https://www.createroom.com/?ref=YJvA8 "DreamBox")

 ![](/images/dreambox-open.jpg)

 ### MOBILE ORGANIZATION

-With your crafts in one mobile cabinet you can move them to a new location if needed -- living room, kitchen, etc.
+* With your crafts in one mobile cabinet you can move them to a new location if needed -- living room, kitchen, etc.

-Mine are in part of my office and also in a dedicated sewing room
+* Mine are in part of my office and also in a dedicated sewing room

-Use it for whatever is your passion: Paper crafts, art, sewing, yarn, home / virtual school, command center, home business, Lego collection, baking supplies, Warhammer...etc
+* Use it for whatever is your passion: Paper crafts, art, sewing, yarn, home / virtual school, command center, home business, Lego collection, baking supplies, Warhammer...etc

 ### CUSTOMIZABLE

-Shelves can be placed and spaced in any configuration you need
+* Shelves can be placed and spaced in any configuration you need

-Totes can be moved easily with the new tote track system
+* Totes can be moved easily with the new tote track system

-40 tote package expandable to 80
+* 40 tote package expandable to 80

-Change the whole look by adding liners to the clear totes
+* Change the whole look by adding liners to the clear totes

 ![](/images/img_0313.jpg)